nakul16168/remove-oggy/README.md

 This program intends to remove strings containing 'oggy' from a list of strings.

-This is because 'oggy' is bad.
+This is because 'oggy' is bad for the world.

 ## Method